miolad/gpu-programming-project/README.md

 At this point the compiled program can be found in `path/to/project/root/app/app`, and can be loaded directly on a Jetson Nano.

+### Notes on running on the Jetson Nano

+Since the Vulkan viewer requires a running X server, you'll need to run your Jetson Nano in standalone mode.

+Also, the Nvidia L4T distro running on the Nano has a 5 second limit on every CUDA kernel active by default, which this program is very likely to exceed with any but the simplest scenes.
+Because of this, you are advised to disable the GPU watchdog with the instructions found [here](https://forums.developer.nvidia.com/t/kernel-launch-timeout/192904/12).

 ## Compilation switches

 Some features can be disabled through defines at compile time: